 - There are 5 countries where the difference in the share of income from employment by gender is very pronounced.
-In Lithuania, Spain, Austria, Poland and the Slovak Republic the share of earnings in aggregated income is for male students at least 10% higher than for females. - In Latvia there is no difference in the income structure by gender.
-Female and male students show the same shares for base income and employment income. - Only in France and Norway is the women's share of self-earned income marginally higher compared to male students.
+In Lithuania, Spain, Austria, Poland, and the Slovak Republic the share of earnings in aggregated income is for male students at least 10% higher than for females. - In Latvia there is no difference in the income structure by gender.
+Female and male students show the same shares for base income and employment income. - Only in France and Norway the women's share of self-earned income is marginally higher compared to male students.

-The rather clear difference between the sexes in the reliance upon paid work which is shown on aggregated level, however, provides no satisfying explanation for the higher total incomes of male students on country level.
-Especially for those countries, where male students have clearly higher total incomes in relative terms - the Czech Republic, Finland and Estonia - further analysis has shown that there is no clear pattern concerning the differences in the shares of employment income and the relative differences in total income.
-This holds also for other countries.
+The clear difference between the sexes in the reliance upon paid work on aggregated level, however, provides no satisfying explanation for the higher total incomes of male students.
+Especially for those countries, where male students have clearly higher total incomes in relative terms - the Czech Republic, Finland, and Estonia - further analysis has shown that there is no clear pattern concerning the differences in the shares of employment income and the relative differences in total income.

-Master students receive on average less support from family/partner and the state than Bachelor students; their income gap is filled by gainful employment
+Master students receive on average less support from family and the state than Bachelor students; their income gap is filled by gainful employment